Oregon Paycheck Calculator

 Calculate your Oregon paycheck

-Calculating your Oregon state income tax is similar to the steps we listed on our Federal paycheck calculator:
+Calculating your Oregon state income tax is similar to the steps we listed on our main paycheck calculator page:

 1. Determine your gross income